jordanbess-inkwellai/ecco-geospatialdata_integration_review_analysis-services_fastapi/README.md

 Support for converting ESRI Mobile Geodatabase SQLite to GPKG or other GIS Format Ability to import 3D Geometry into postgis

-NextJS PWA web app can create basic styling symbology and labeling for GL JSON Vector Tiles and SLD for geoserver/geonode
+NextJS PWA web app can create basic styling symbology and labeling for GL JSON Vector Tiles and create SLD symbology encoding and as needed introduce geostyler https://geostyler.org/ for import into geoserver/geonode